 - Fight cyberbulling.
 More kids than ever are depending on social media for social interaction, which makes cyberbullying even more likely.
 Help keep kids safe online by joining organizations like Tweenangels or Teenangels.
 Or just do your part to stop bullying rather than perpetuating it.

 - Write a letter to the president of the United States.
 Why not just take it to the top?
 Your voice could be the key to getting legislation passed that will serve others and even our country as a whole.
-You can send him an email here or a letter here.
+Here is how you can contact the White House.

 Volunteer Family: http://www.volunteerfamily.org